Oil dives 5 percent to six-month low under $50 on China worry

 "Economic weakness has set the tone," said Matt Smith, director of commodity research at ClipperData, a New York-based energy database.

-"But the gasoline crack spread is also unravelling," Smith said, referring to the difference between gasoline and U.S. crude prices, which sets the profit margin for refiners.
+"But the gasoline crack spread is also unraveling," Smith said, referring to the difference between gasoline and U.S. crude prices, which sets the profit margin for refiners.

 Gasoline's front-month continuation contract RBc1 settled down almost 9 percent from Friday's close, its most in a day since October 2012, Reuters data showed.
 The gasoline crack, or spread with U.S. crude CL-RB1=R, narrowed to below $26, its lowest in more than a week.